Carlisle Theatre, 40 W. High Street, 7 p.m.

 The film showing is sponsored by the Clarke Forum for Contemporary Issues and the Carlisle Theatre.

-Biographies (provided by the speakers) are forthcoming.
+Biographies (provided by the speakers).

 Baktash Ahadi is an award-winning documentary filmmaker, storyteller, and executive leadership coach.
 He was born in Kabul in 1981, and his family fled during the Soviet invasion in 1984.
 After spending nearly two years in Pakistan between refugee camps and makeshift homes, his family was given asylum in the United States, where they started their new life in Carlisle, Pennsylvania.